zakharchenko-o/PhoneParty/README.md

 I was wiling to sell this game for GoogleStore a few month ago.

-Hi.
-This is your parents.
+This is your parrents.
 and
-The Zen of Python, by Tim Peters
+TEST
+and
 Beautiful is better than ugly.
 Explicit is better than implicit.
 Simple is better than complex.